TitoPalacios/ctrl-menu-lcd/README.md

 # Notes
-I recommend to use a capacitor (0.01uF) between ground and each of the terminals of the rotary encoder to avoid debounce problem with the encoder.
+I recommend to use a capacitor (0.01uF) between ground and each terminal of the rotary encoder to avoid debounce problem with the encoder.